Framing Unionization on Facebook: Communication around Representation Elections in the United States: Theoretical Framework: Discourse Frames

 \section{Theoretical Framework: Discourse Frames}

-Labor unions, like other civil society organizations and social movements, rely on communication to achieve core organizational goals.
-Nowadays much of this activity occurs in digital spaces, making it critical to understand the communicative strategies unions employ online.
+Labor unions, like other CSOs, interest groups, and social movements, rely on communication to achieve core organizational goals and lobbying.
+Nowadays, much of this activity occurs in digital spaces, making it critical to understand the communicative strategies unions employ online.

+Framing is central to communication studies, but its meaning varies across traditions.
+In rhetorical approaches, frames selectively emphasize certain considerations to shape audience interpretations~\citep{gamson1989media, tversky1981framing, druckman2001implications, kinder1998communication}.
+Social movement research treats frames more broadly as recurring points of emphasis that structure problems, propose solutions, and motivate action~\citep{snow1988ideology, benford2000framing}, highlighting meaning-making and collective behavior rather than persuasion.
+Interest group research similarly sees framing as strategic and instrumental~\citep{baumgartner2009lobbying}, but emphasizes deployment under specific political or organizational conditions rather than exhaustive typologies.
+Building on these perspectives, we adopt a functional view of frames in union social media, analyzing a selective subset that reflects their role in organizing meaning and facilitating collective action.
+Although not exhaustive, these categories provide a theoretically grounded and analytically appropriate framework for studying labor union communication online.

-The theory of collective action frames~\citep{snow1988ideology, benford2000framing} offers a central lens for analyzing these strategies.
-It identifies the following ``schemata of interpretation''~\citep{goffman1974frame}, or functions of social movements' communication: \textbf{diagnostic} frames, which highlight problems and assign responsibility; \textbf{prognostic} frames, which propose solutions; and \textbf{motivational} frames, which seek to mobilize audiences.
+The theory of collective action frames~\citep{snow1988ideology, benford2000framing} offers a central lens for analyzing frames and functions of unions' social media communication: \textbf{diagnostic} frames, which highlight problems and assign responsibility; \textbf{prognostic} frames, which propose solutions; and \textbf{motivational} frames, which seek to mobilize audiences.
 These three core frames also parallel the conditions for union revitalization outlined by~\citet{kelly1998rethinking}: workers must recognize grievances (diagnostic), perceive them as actionable (prognostic), and see unions as legitimate vehicles for change (motivational).

-To capture the specificity of union communication online, we extended this framework with two additional categories.
-First, \textbf{community} frames that emphasize solidarity, shared identity, and collective strength—aspects particularly salient in union contexts~\citep{carneiro2022digital} and consistent with the community cultivation function in nonprofit communication~\citep{lovejoy2012information}.
-Second, \textbf{engagement} frames that capture efforts to stimulate interaction, circulation, and participation, reflecting the affordances and dynamics of social media~\citep{muntinga2011introducing}.
+To capture the specificity of union communication online, we draw on literature on organizational and movement communication on social media~\citep[e.g.,][]{lovejoy2012information, carneiro2022digital, muntinga2011introducing}, which identifies a comprehensive range of frame types.
+Guided by iterative analysis of the data, we focus on those categories that are both theoretically meaningful and empirically prevalent.
+Specifically, we examine two frame types. \textbf{Community} frames emphasize shared identity and solidarity without urging action~\citep{carneiro2022digital, lovejoy2012information}, while \textbf{engagement} frames promote platform-specific interaction (e.g., liking, sharing), reflecting the affordances of social media~\citep{muntinga2011introducing}.